Calf Sound

 Calf Sound (Yn Cheyllys) is a body of water which separates the Calf of Man island from the mainland of the Isle of Man.
 The sound - technically a strait - is about 700 yards in width, and contains the small islet of Kitterland, which is home to a large colony of seals.

-The name ‘calf’ comes from the Old Norse word ‘kalfr’ which means a small island close to a larger one.
+The name 'calf' comes from the Old Norse word 'kalfr', which means a small island close to a larger one.

-A visitor centre overlooking the Calf Sound holds multimedia exhibits giving information about the wildlife and history of the area.
-The centre, operated by Manx National Heritage also includes a café with both indoor and outdoor seating.
-The building erected to house the visitor centre was designed to have little visual impact when looking towards the Calf of Man, partially achieved by covering the roof with turf.
+A Cafe overlooking the Calf of Man offers both indoor and outdoor seating (2024).
+The original building erected to house a visitor centre was designed to have little visual impact when looking towards the Calf of Man, partially achieved by covering the roof with turf.
+Today a modern building with glass walls offers views of the scenery.

-There is car parking available and an hourly bus service from Port Erin terminates here.
+There is car parking available.
+The bus service from Port Erin ceased in 2024.